 2. You’re Struggling With Student Loan Debt

 Student loan debt in the U.S. has reached staggering proportions and approximately 70% of students leave school with loans.
-The average federal student loan debt in 2025 was $39,075, while those with private loan debt average $42,449, according to the Education Data Initiative.
+The average federal student loan debt in 2025 was $39,075, according to the Education Data Initiative.
+A closer look at the data shows that students who attended public institutions owe an average of $28,775, while those who attended private institutions owe $42,449.
+1

 For grads who are struggling to find their way in the job market, paying down student loan debt can be a challenge.
 Opting for an income-dependent repayment plan can offer some short-term relief but qualifying can be a challenge if you’re married.